Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 About the Languages of Indonesia

-There are over 700 indigenous languages in Indonesia, almost 10% of the world’s languages.
-After Papua New Guinea, this is the second most linguistically diverse country in the world.
+Indonesia has over 700 indigenous languages, almost 10% of the world’s languages.
+After Papua New Guinea, it is the second most linguistically diverse country in the world.

 During independence in 1945, the government made Indonesian the national language to improve communication in the vast island country.

 Today, this language is the best way to interact here, and it serves its original purpose.
-Most people here are bilingual, and many speak, to varying degrees, in three or four languages.
+Most people here are bilingual, and many speak three or four languages to varying degrees.

 The Indonesian is part of the western branch of the Malayo-Polynesian group of the Austronesian family.

-This is the fifth-largest language family globally by the number of speakers.
+This is the fifth-largest language family globally regarding the number of speakers.
 Malay, Javanese, Māori, Samoan, Tagalog (Filipino), and over a thousand others are part of this group.

 Today, over 200 million people speak Bahasa Indonesia, a standard form of Malay.

-While it is the lingua franca, only 20% of the total population use it as their first language.
+While it is the lingua franca, only 20% of the total population uses it as their first language.

 Javanese is the most common mother tongue.
-Still, Bahasa Indonesia is widespread since approx. 90% population understands it.
+Still, Bahasa Indonesian is widespread since approximately 90% of the population understands it.

 There are many excellent reasons to learn Indonesian.
 Here are the top five advantages of learning Bahasa Indonesia.

 To be honest, there are much more than five.
-But to focus on the most important ones and limit the size of the article, I’m listing the top 5.
+However, to focus on the most important ones and limit the size of the article, I’m listing the top 5.

 1. Connect over 200 million speakers

-You can live in Jakarta, Bali, or other big cities without knowing Bahasa Indonesia.
-But your stay won’t be as comfortable as it could be.
+You can live in Jakarta, Bali, or other big cities without knowing Bahasa Indonesian, but your stay will not be as comfortable as it could be.

 By cutting yourself off from society, you will isolate yourself from it.
 Plus, you will miss the rich experience of other cultures.

-If you aim to move to Indonesia to study or work with a long-term plan, you may want to learn it.
+You may want to learn if you aim to move to Indonesia to study or work with a long-term plan.

 Although most youths speak English, you will still need to interact with locals from all walks of life.
-Thus, studying Indonesian will have a positive impact on business and personal relationships.
+Thus, studying Indonesian will positively impact business and personal relationships.

 2. Increases job opportunities and salary